stephc23/interactive-form/README.md

 * The real-time error message that displays differs depending on the nature of the invalid user input.
     * If a field is left blank, the error message indicates that the field cannot be blank.
     * If a field is filled but formatted incorrectly, the error message references the required format.
-* Two validators are created for each field, one checking that it's not blank and another checking that it's formatted correctly.
+* Two validators are created for each field, one checking that it is not blank and another checking that it is formatted correctly.
 * The listener function returned by createListener checks input values using these validators and uses the results as conditions in a conditional statement.
 * Conditional error messages are provided for the email, card number, zip code, and cvv fields.